 Increasingly, tools such as GISs and web-based cyber infrastructure allow the access, viewing and combination of geo-referenced data sets from various sources.
 Improvements of interoperability, promoted particularly by GEOSS, will strengthen this trend and lead to more tools for the combinations of data from different sources.
-What is currently lacking is a serviceoriented infrastructure helping to ensure that data quality and applicability are not compromised through modifications and combinations.
+What is currently lacking is a service-oriented infrastructure helping to ensure that data quality and applicability are not compromised through modifications and combinations.
 Most geo-referenced information comes without sufficient information on quality and applicability.

-This raises the important question of how we can ensure data integrity if we can easily combine data of unknown quality and usability from different sources?
+How can we ensure data integrity if we can easily combine data of unknown quality and useability from different sources?